Stewartarmbrecht/TemplateValidator/README.md

 ## Regex Support
 In addition to standard string comparison you can use regular expressions.
-You just need to surround the line with double curly braces.
+You just need to surround the entire line with double curly braces.
+**Note: You must enclose the entire line, not just the regex expression.**
 ```C#
 //For example: {{my name is [0-9]* }}